bhk/build/minion.md

 In general, instances will contain special shell characters, so they may have to be quoted when being passed on the command line.

+### Notes on Special Characters

+Characters that are "special" in POSIX shells or GNU Make can complicate things so we generally assume they are not present in input and output file names.
+Quoting every file name for the shell is tedious, and the additional layer of quoting in Make can make things confusing.
+Make quoting can vary by context and sometimes even be impossible.
+That makes for a fairly large set of undesirable characters, including whitespace characters and the
+following:

+    Make specials:  ~   :        [ ] * ? # $ % ; \ =
+    Bash specials:  ~ !  ( ) < > [ ] * ? # $ % ; \   | & ` ' " { }

+Minion instances and indirections may contain a number of these special characters because instances generally do not appear as targets and prerequisites in Make rules, and they are not passed to the shell as file names.
+When Minion constructs output file paths from instance names, but it is careful to use shell-safe characters to escape any unsafe characters in instance names.
+The following shell-unsafe characters may appear in instances or indirections:

+    ( ) < > { } : ! * ~ < >